TB543/4RunnerDash/README.md

     ```bash
     ./install_dependencies.sh
     ```
     it will first install rust.
 You can proceed with standard installation by pressing enter when prompted.
-The remaining installs will take a few minutes, just be patient.
-You do not need to be present during any of the remaining installs.
+The remaining installs will take a few minutes and might ask for conformation, do so by typing "y".

 7. Lastly, run the map install script:
     ```bash